-Indian courts recognise a distinction between clauses curtailing the time period within which the claim can be referred to arbitration, and prescribing the period to notify the claim.
+Indian courts, however, recognise a distinction between clauses curtailing the time period within which the claim can be referred to arbitration and prescribing the period to notify the claim.
 Any time period stipulated to notify the party's intention to make claims is valid, though it indirectly curtails limitation.
 However, there are also judgments wherein a stipulation to this effect has been held to be in violation of Section 28 of the Indian Contract Act.

 Usually, no particular forms are prescribed for the notification of claims.
-The law recognises that the substance of a document is more important than the form (see: Alok Kumar Lodha and Ors. v.
-Asian Hotels (North) Limited, (2020) SCC OnLine Del 1789).
+The law recognises that the substance of a document is more important than the form (see: Alok Kumar Lodha & Ors. v.
+Asian Hotels (North) Limited (2020)).